Last Updated on June 2, 2022 by James Castro

 Improve Your SERP Position: Why Google Ranking on ANY Page Matters

-If you’re looking into improving SERP Position in 2021 hopefully you’re working towards a very specific goal, so you can dedicate your blogs and articles to search terms which align with those goals, and thus lead to even greater success.
+If you’re looking to improve SERP Ranking (Search Engine Rank Position) in 2022 hopefully you’re working towards a very specific goal, so you can dedicate your blogs and articles to search terms that align with those goals, and thus lead to even greater success.

 Understand this: you don’t need a consultation from MVMG to know if you don’t show up high on a Google page rank, you just won’t get the amount of traffic your business deserves and maybe even NEEDS to thrive.

-But, if there’s a subject that is dear to your customers and you happen to be an expert, you should never take a pass on writing about that subject just because there’s basically not data that supports you’re ability to rank for the search.
+But, if there’s a subject that is dear to your customers and you happen to be an expert, you should never take a pass on writing about that subject just because there’s basically no data that supports your ability to rank for the search.

 That means it’s “super hard” to rank for, and we’ll probably have to settle to some version of a dream where this page trickles link juice to another page – perhaps eventually a service page – and through this action that page will rank just a bit higher, and through many of those actions we might gain some more success ourselves.

-So, by spending a bit of time to share some insight with our most charished readers, we can begin to hope that one day a new client will be blessed with an inquiry that is built upon the mirco rank position of other lesser pages in the SERP… starting to get the picture here?
+So, by spending a bit of time to share some insight with our most cherished readers, we can begin to hope that one day a new client will be blessed with an inquiry that is built upon the micro rank position of other lesser pages in the SERP… starting to get the picture here?

-Let’s be honest for the sake of clarity for just a moment, and then you can read everything else on this post: The ONLY reason this specific post exists at all is to maintain our poor rank for “SERP Position” as a keyword on PAGE 3!
+Let’s be honest for the sake of clarity for just a moment, and then you can read everything else on this post: The ONLY reason this specific post exists at all is to maintain our poor rank for “SERP Position” as a keyword on PAGE 3 (Update for 2022: Now on Page 1), but the point remains.
+Be comfortable with page 32, page 100, page 3, AND page 1 position online.
+There is nothing wrong with a poor position on Google.

 Google, if you’re listening trust us we mean you no harm.
 But the question remains… WHY!?

-Why does it matter to rank poorly in search results (Search Engine Rank Position) in 2021?
+Why does it matter to rank poorly in search results (Search Engine Rank Position) in 2021, 2022, or any other year?
 And what justifies the energy to write about something which will probably never rank, most likely shouldn’t rank, and even if it did rank, would hardly bring us any direct or immediate revenue?

 WHY?
 Why when your audience can just find you on Trik Tok or Facebook or through a paid campaign or email campaign which is actually being optimized for conversions and sales?